haffmans/docker-aur-mingw-builder/README.md

     docker run --rm --volumes-from=aur-mingw-build haffmans/aur-mingw-builder:latest /build/update-packages.sh

 You can run this script outside the docker environment too, if you have yaourt installed.

+## Community keys

+This image contains a `pubkeys.txt` file which contains the public keys to be imported during the build.
+Each line contains a public key that will be imported using `sudo pacman-key -r <KEY>`.